 When you use Mailhardener for DMARC (rfc7489) aggregation reports, or for SMTP TLS reporting (rfc8460) then Mailhardener collects and enriches the report data for your domains.
 These reports contain IP addresses and delivery results.
 These reports DO NOT contain any personally identifiable information, such as email addresses or the content of the email.

-DMARC forensic reports (ruf) may contain personally identifiable information, such as email addresses, email subjects and/or email body text.
+DMARC failure reports (previously known as DMARC forensic reports) may contain personally identifiable information, such as email addresses, email subjects and/or email body text.
 If you use Mailhardener for aggregating DMARC ruf reports (which is not enabled by default), these reports will be stored on our servers.

 When you send us an email or chat with us online or via social media, we register your messages.